 Chinese Green Tea is harvested early in the Spring and has the lowest level of oxidation, which keeps the leaves green and fresh.
-Loaded with antioxidants and amino acids, Green Tea has a wide variety of taste and aromas, from elegant fragrance of herbs and wild flowers of beautiful Anji Bai Cha leaves and roasted pumpkin seeds of LuAn Guapian with savory sagebrush - like the taste of Huang Shan Maofeng.
+Loaded with antioxidants and amino acids, Green Tea has a wide variety of tastes and aromas, from elegant fragrance of herbs and wildflowers of beautiful Anji Bai Cha leaves and roasted pumpkin seeds LuAn Guapian with savory sagebrush - like the taste of Huang Shan Maofeng.

 Single Tree Wulong Tea

 Single Tree Wulong | Don Cong | tea is originated from the Guandong Province of China.
 The lighter oxidation and lesser roast are characterized for this type of Wulong.
 The wide variety of taste and aromas is a signature of the Don Cong tea, from the pleasant sweetness of Mi Lan Xiang to the strong flavor of tobacco leaves of the Ba Ye Dan Cong; Wulong tea is an uplifting, good morning-tea that will boost your creativity.